tarasglek/bpftrace_pagefaults/README.md

 My first attempt to do this was via proper hooks as exposed by the `page_fault_user` tracepoint.
 This is documented under [page_fault_user](page_fault_user/).

 Upside: you get exact addresses that faulted.
-Eg you can correlate them exactly with current-instruction, etc.
+Eg you can correlate them exactly with the [program counter](https://en.wikipedia.org/wiki/Program_counter), etc.

 Downside: this requires a lot of syscall-tracking machinery and post-processing and is thus error-prone.
 The biggest, most obvious hole is that it doesn't capture memory mapping that happens during program creation(eg the executable itself).